NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 - Errors?
 Heck yeah!
 - Traffic?
 Sure!
 - Email?
 Careful, GDPR.
 - Anything else?
-Yeah sure I guess.
+Well, I guess.

 Sounds good.
 I can log whatever I want!
 What's the catch?
-Well, it's a tradeoff.
+Well, it's a trade-off.
 Have you ever run a program with tons of console output?
 Run the same program without it?
 Goes faster, doesn't it?
 Logging has a few costs.